Pages in this article:

 When planning this trip, we had a view goals: Visit Yellowknife, for the vintage aircraft, See some bears and go watch killer whales in the wild.
 This led to a 22 day trip starting in Seattle and checking all our boxes with a flight to Yellowknife and a 2 days stay at a remote island lodge in the Knight Inlet, flying a Beech 18 on floats!

 Because of the great connection we decided to start this trip in Seattle and drive eastward before entering Canada.
 Upon arriving at Seattle Tacoma International (SeaTac) we headed straight for a spot next to runway 34L, which was in use.
-It’s no problem to spot on place South 188th Street.
+It’s no problem to spot on location South 188th Street.
 In the morning the Tyee golf course offers a great view when this runway is in use.
 Fortunately the weather was great today, rather special in these area’s.

 We headed east.
 First we visited Mt.
 Rainier and hiked up the mountain, beyond the snow level.
 The weather was again beautiful.
 In our T-shirt standing in the snow, great.
-Exhausted we continued to Moses Lake and drove to place Grant County airport.
+Exhausted we continued to Moses Lake and drove to location Grant County airport.
 A huge former B-52 base, now used for commercial operations.

 The next morning we headed for the airfield again and were allowed access to the platform to view three stored F-28s.
 These former Horizon Fokkers are waiting for new owners, probably in Africa.
 As a bonus there was also a BPY-6 Catalina being restored on the platform.
 Restoration was already taking some years and the current state of this aircraft is unknown.